-In Crossy Road, when the up button is tapped (trigger), then we want the hero to move up (action).
-Pose this challenge to your students and as a class discuss the steps the computer must take it complete it.
+In Crossy Road, when the up button is tapped (trigger), we want the hero to move up (action).
+Pose this challenge to your students and as a class discuss the steps the computer must take to complete it.
 Once the class agrees on what should happen, you can encourage them to begin working on their own control pads.
-You can have them do this as a class in several small steps, in pairs, or on their own.
+You can have them do this as a class in several small groups, in pairs, or on their own.

 Students should add the buttons that will be used as a control pad (right, left, and up) and a protagonist or "hero" that the buttons will move around the screen.
 In Hopscotch, we program objects or characters.
-They can be found by tapping on the "+" button in the upper right corner of the screen.
+They can be found by tapping on the "+" button on the bottom of the screen.
+You can also add a new character from the code editor by tapping "+ New object".
 Buttons can be implemented by using a text object and then typing in a block from the emoji keyboard.

 For each button they want to include in the game, they will need to add a rule associated with it.
 They can do this by tapping the character that will be affected by the buttons (the hero) and giving it new rules.
-Encourage students to explore the events (When) menu in Hopscotch by tapping their hero and then "Add a new rule".
-Press more to get more events.
+Encourage students to explore the events (When) menu in Hopscotch by tapping their hero, then "See code", and then testing out different events from the magenta menu.
+They can swipe to see events triggered by the iPad (iPad), interactions between characters (collisions), or logic (conditionals).